You may think that serious (critical) illnesses only strike others. But the reality is quite different.

 What does critical illness insurance cover?

 Illnesses covered are typically 4 or 25 (higher price for covering 25 illnesses).
-The most common covered medical conditions include:
+The most common covered critical illnesses include:

 - Heart conditions